-“Technology should translate to better patient care,” insists Raja Talati ’14 MS HI—especially as the world grapples with the COVID-19 pandemic.
+“Technology should translate to better patient care,” says Raja Talati ’14 MS HI.

-As a primary care physician, he has practiced in many different settings: urgent care, juvenile detention, multidisciplinary outpatient clinics and now, during the pandemic, in hospitals.
+As a primary care physician, he has practiced in many different settings: urgent care, juvenile detention, multidisciplinary outpatient clinics and hospitals.

-In April 2020, he served a two-month deployment at Jacobi Medical Center in the Bronx, where he and his Air Force team helped care for coronavirus patients.
-In July, he helped treat Florida’s surge of COVID-19 patients at a hospital near his practice in Ft.
+In April 2020, he served a two-month deployment at Jacobi Medical Center in the Bronx, where he and his Air Force team helped care for COVID-19 patients.
+In July, he helped treat Florida’s surge of COVID patients at a hospital near his practice in Ft.
 Pierce.

 Everywhere Talati looks, he sees potential technology solutions for problems in health care practice.

-“IT can and will help make health care better, but we haven’t found that sweet spot yet,” says Talati, clinician and chief medical information officer at Midway Specialty Care, a nonprofit practice for HIV and other infectious diseases with offices in Florida and Guyana.
+“IT can and will help make health care better, but we haven’t found that sweet spot yet,” says Talati.

 “I get to see patients, I get to play with computers, I get to create new knowledge.
 What more could somebody ask for?”